 This walking tour in Abcoude is around 10 kilometres long.

+We are starting our Abcoude tour in Brugstraat.
 One of the things you need to do in Abcoude is to explore the town on foot.
-We are starting our Abcoude tour in Brugstraat.
-From there, you will walk to Kerkplein 45, where you can admire the Dorpskerk, or village church of Abcoude.
+You will walk to Kerkplein 45, where you can admire the Dorpskerk or village church of Abcoude.
 This is the oldest building in Abcoude and dates back to around 1470.
-But, it is said that the fundaments of the current church, some parts of the pillars and the tower are from the 13th-century Romanesque church that was found on this location before.
+It is said that the fundaments of the current church, parts of the pillars and the tower are from the earlier 13th-century Romanesque church.

 The current church was built as a Catholic church between 1470 and 1491.
 It became a protestant church somewhere between 1578 and 1586.
 During the disaster year of 1672, French soldiers went in the direction of Abcoude.
 They were stationed between Baambrugge and the castle of Abcoude on the 7th of November in that same year.
 The inhabitants of Abcoude didn’t want to give the French what they asked for (money, possessions, jewellery, etc.), which the French soldiers and generals didn’t like.
 So, they set many houses and the church on fire.

-A Catholic priest (being a Catholic wasn’t allowed at the time, but they still existed), with holy sacraments, went to the French soldiers to make an end to the fires.
+A Catholic priest (being a Catholic wasn’t allowed at the time, but they still existed), with holy sacraments, went to the French soldiers to end the fires.
 He asked them to stop in the name of the Holy One.
-And that seemed to work, as an officer ordered to stop the fires and return to their stationed place.
-That’s when the priest, and some other people, went to the church as quickly as possible to make sure the two fires in the church could be put out.
+And that seemed to work, as an officer ordered them to stop the fires and return to their stationed place.
+That’s when the priest, and some other people, went to the church as quickly as possible to make sure they could put out the two fires in the church.
 The Catholic priest gained a lot of respect from the followers of the Protestant church as he saved the church and the town, which in return gave him a lot of privileges.
 Interesting to know is that even during the last restoration, traces of the fires were found.

 When the French enemy eventually left, the church’s bell rang to tell the inhabitants that they could return to Abcoude.
 Only a third of all buildings in Abcoude remained due to the damage.

-The bells in this church dated back to 1537.
+The bells in this church date back to 1537.
 During the Second World War, they were seized by the German occupiers to be melted into munition.
-After the war, one of the two original bells was found in Groningen.
+After the war, they found one of the two original bells in Groningen.
 Many monuments, centuries-old murals and even a tomb of one of the first Lords of Abcoude can be found inside this church in Abcoude.

 This windmill is also famous as the Mondriaan mill.
 Piet Mondriaan painted this Dutch windmill on the Gein river more than twenty times.
 You can see one of these paintings in the Rijksmuseum in Amsterdam.